iDataist/Human-Resources-Database-Design/README.md

 ## Project Steps
 The project is broken down into three major steps:

-Step 1: Create the business and technical requirement documents
+Step 1: Business and Technical Requirement

-Step 2: Create database diagrams
+Step 2: Relational Database Design

-Step 3: Create a database and populate the database with the HR dataset
+Step 3: Create A Physical Database